SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    Place parameters with default values at the end of a function's parameter list.
-   This ensures that all calls to the function use the same order for their non-defaulted arguments, and makes it clear that the same function is being called in each case.
+   This ensures that all calls to the function use the same order for their non-default arguments, and makes it clear that the same function is being called in each case.

 Here's a version of the ``join`` function from earlier,